namhoangle236/-C-Data-Structures-and-Algorithms---Fall-2025/final_project/Gunslinger_Game/README.md

 **Normalization:**
 User input is trimmed to remove leading and trailing whitespace.
 Room behavior relies on consistent name prefixes (Start, Enemy, Heal, Ammo, Boss, Goal) to trigger the correct logic.

 ---

 ## Credits & AI Disclosure

 - Google and ChatGPT is used for reasearch into data flow layout; more specifically, where moving between verticies logic is added.
 AI were also used to help fix bugs, syntax helps such as string check,and user input mapping structure.
+- AI is also used to edit README and DESIGN.md to be more readable and comprehensive.

 ## Challenges and Solutions